 2. Soft Plastic Worms

 Soft plastic worms are especially effective when bass are in a more sluggish, less aggressive mood.
-Consider bright-coloured soft plastic worms in murky water and natural colours in clear water.
-Over the years, our goto plastic worms have been the natural colour and black with a pink tail.
+Consider bright-coloured soft plastic lures in murky water and natural colours in clear water.
+Over the years, our goto plastic worms have been the natural colour with a yellow curl-tail or black with a pink fire tail.

-Plastics are more of a “finesse” technique and can be rigged in various fashions such as wacky, Texas rig or drop shot.
-Texas rigs are the go-to for heavy weed cover, and drop shot is suited for those times you want to set your worms to be at a specific depth off the bottom.
+Plastics are more of a “finesse” technique and can be rigged in various fashions such as wacky, Texas rig, drop shot or Carolina rig.
+Texas rigs are the go-to for heavy weed cover and shallow water, and drop shot is suited for those times you want to set your worms to be at a specific depth off the bottom.
 You can also set up drop shots in a weedless fashion.
+Carolina rigs are suitable for fishing deep water.

 3. Crankbaits

 Crankbaits are also a favourite, as they are effective in areas with submerged structures or when bass are actively chasing fast-moving prey.
-We found that colours similar to the waterbody’s baitfish do better in colder waters, whereas bright crankbaits fare well in warmer waters.
-Our favourite crankbait is the Megabass Deep X.
+Colours similar to the waterbody’s baitfish do better in cold water, whereas bright crankbaits fare well in warmer waters.

 4. Topwater Lures

 Topwater lures are super exciting and can yield an impressive and memorable strike.
 These fishing lures excel in calm water conditions or when bass actively feeds near the surface.
-We found that topwater fishing lures that are green, yellow, white or blue yield favourable results.
+Look for colours that are green, green pumpkin, yellow, white or blue, which will yield more favourable results.

 Remember, the key to success is to have a varied selection of lures in your tackle box.
-Bass will not respond to the same old fishing lure used every time, especially in busy waters with anglers throwing various fishing lures at them.
+Bass will not respond to the same old fishing lure used every time, especially in busy open water with anglers throwing everything at them.

 Techniques for Using Bass Fishing Lures Effectively